Self-similar growth-fragmentations as scaling limits of Markov branching processes: Assumptions and results

-\paragraph{Discussion on the assumptions.} Observe that~\labelcref{assump:H1} implies \labelcref{assump:H2} when the Lévy measure~$\JmL$ of~$\Lp$ is bounded from above (in particular, when~$\Lp$ has no positive jumps).
-By analyticity, \cref{assump:H1,assump:H2} imply that $\Le_n(z)\to\Le(z)$ as $n\to\infty$, for $0\le\Re z\le\Pb$.
-Further, since $\Le<\Cf$, the first condition in~\labelcref{assump:H3} implies that $\Le(\Pb)<0$.
-Besides, assuming that $\Cf(q)\le0$ for some $q>0$ is necessary (and sufficient)~\cite{Stephenson16} to prevent local explosion of the growth-fragmentation~$\GFL$ (a phenomenon which would not allow us to view~$\GFL$ in some~$\ell^q$-space).
-Under~\labelcref{assump:H1} and~\labelcref{assump:H2}, the condition~\eqref{eq:H3} in~\labelcref{assump:H3} yields the convergence $\Cf_n(z)\to\Cf(z)$ for $\Re z$ in a left-neighbourhood of~$\Pb$.
-Thus, while~\labelcref{assump:H1} states the convergence to a characteristic exponent related to~$\CeL$, \cref{assump:H3} adds the convergence to a cumulant function, which constitute a key feature of self-similar growth-fragmentations~\cite{Shi17}.
 We stress that our assumptions do not provide any control on the ``small particles'' ($n\le\Ba$).
-Therefore we need to ``freeze'' these particles (meaning that they no longer grow or beget children), since otherwise their number could become quickly very high and make the system explode, as we illustrate in the example below.
-Basically, $\Ba$ will be taken so that $\Cf_n(q)\le0$ for some~$q$ and all~$n$, which can be seen as a discrete-level analogue of the non-explosion condition. \begin{exm}{exm:cex} Suppose that a particle with size~$n$ increases to size $n+1$ with probability $p<1/2$ and, at least when~$n$ is small, splits into two particles with sizes~$1$ and $n-1$ with probability $1-p$.
+This explains why we need to ``freeze'' them (meaning that they no longer grow or beget children); otherwise their number could become quickly very high and make the system explode, as we illustrate in the example below.
+We will basically choose~$\Ba$ as above, so that $\Cf_n(q)\le0$ for some~$q$ and all~$n$, once we take the freezing into account (which is tantamount to resetting \footnote{We make here a slight abuse on the notation.
+Again, even though the dependency is not explicitly written, the discrete objects such as $\Cf_n,\GF^{(n)},\ldots$ all ultimately depend on the freezing threshold~$\Ba$.} $\kappa_n\equiveq0$ for $n\le M$). \begin{exm}{exm:cex} Suppose that a particle with size~$n$ increases to size $n+1$ with probability $p<1/2$ and, at least when~$n$ is small, splits into two particles with sizes~$1$ and $n-1$ with probability $1-p$.
 Thus, at small sizes, the unstopped Markov chain essentially behaves like a simple random walk.
-On the one hand, we know from Cramér's theorem that for every~$\eps>0$ sufficiently small,
+On the one hand, we know from Cramér's theorem (see e.g.\ \cite[Theorem~2.2.3]{Dembo10}) that for every~$\eps>0$ sufficiently small,

 decreases exponentially at a rate $c_p(\eps)>0$.
-On the other hand, the number of particles with size~$1$ is bounded from below by~$Z^{[1]}$, where $\bs Z\defeq(Z^{[1]},Z^{[2]})$ is a $2$-type Galton--Watson process whose mean-matrix
+On the other hand, keeping only track of particles with size~$1$ or~$2$, the number of particles with size~$1$ is bounded from below by~$Z^{[1]}$, where $\bs Z\defeq(Z^{[1]},Z^{[2]})$ is a $2$-type Galton--Watson process whose mean-matrix